 Fish & Chips ($21) beer batter, malt vinegar aïoli was better than Yankee Lobster Eatery.

-Half Maine Lobster from Cousin Mark ($16) was a reasonably priced fresh lobster half.
+Half Maine Lobster from Cousin Mark ($18) was a reasonably priced fresh lobster half.
 This must have weight 2 lb plus as a whole.
-Very good stuff.
+Good stuff.

-Old School Baked Beans ($5) were fantastic.
+Old School Baked Beans ($6) were good.
 Have not ordered these in a while and this reminds us that we need to eat these more.
 The ones in Burlington were not as good.

 Asparagus ($8) were a bit lemony but acceptable.

 Broccoli ($6) was steamed and cooked fresh.